selfwithin/docs/documentation.md

 If you wish to store Peercoin on the Ledger Nano or Ledger Blue, this tutorial will guide you through using the Ledger Live program

 Open the Ledger Live program and enter your password to unlock the wallet.
-In order to store Peercoin, we first need to add the Peercoin wallet app to the Ledger device.
+In order to store Peercoin, we first need to add the Peercoin wallet application to the Ledger device.
+If this is the first time you are using a Ledger device, you will have to install the Bitcoin app first.
+Follow the same steps to add the Bitcoin app, then do the same process for the Peercoin application.
 Select Manager from the sidebar and make sure your device is connected, unlocked, and allows access when prompted by the Ledger Manager.

 ![Ledger Live main screen](../img/ledgerman_main.JPG)